Drakiat/drakiat.github.io/_posts/2025-12-19-Turning-A-Motorized-Mount-Smart.md

 After much trial and error with CircuitPython and MicroPython to replay the signal, I was not able to get the ASK/OOK signals from the Dooya remote to trigger the device, I mostly used resources from [this repo](https://github.com/unixb0y/CPY-CC1101) which let met transmit strings, but I did not find a way to replay my remote's signal.

-This article seemed promising [here](https://www.elektroda.com/news/news4157129.html), in which they used an ESP32 with ESPHome in order to capture and replay the Dooya signals.
+[This article](https://www.elektroda.com/news/news4157129.html) seemed promising, in which they used an ESP32 with ESPHome in order to capture and replay the Dooya signals.
 However, I did not want to install Home Assistant on my setup.
 It was nonetheless interesting to see the libraries they were using, in particular **RadioLib**.

 RadioLib is a powerful library meant for ESP32 and Arduinos, but as it turns out is also compatible with Raspberry Pi Picos!

-This discussion on the repo was very helpful in getting the initial setup with it.
-I was able to use these snippet of code to transmit signals, and then see them on my Flipper. [here](https://github.com/jgromes/RadioLib/discussions/842)
+[This discussion on the RadioLib repo](https://github.com/jgromes/RadioLib/discussions/842) was very helpful in getting the initial setup with it.
+I was able to use these snippet of code to transmit signals, and then see them on my Flipper.

 ## Implementation